What Is Pericoronitis?

 Pericoronitis can develop when wisdom teeth only partially erupt (break through the gum).
-This allows an opening for bacteria to enter around the tooth and cause an infection.
-In cases of pericoronitis, food or plaque (a bacterial film that remains on teeth after eating) may get caught underneath a flap of gum around the tooth.
-If it remains there, it can irritate the gum and lead to pericoronitis.
-If the pericoronitis is severe, the swelling and infection may extend beyond the jaw to the cheeks and neck.
+Soft tissue growth over a partially erupted wisdom tooth is called an operculum.
+Bacteria can get trapped under the operculum.
+That allows an opening for bacteria to enter around the tooth and cause infection and swelling.
+Food debris, bacteria, or plaque, a bacterial film that remains on teeth after eating, may also get caught underneath the gingiva, a flap of gum around a toot h.
+If it stays there, it can irritate the gum and lead to pericoronitis.
+In serious cases, the swelling and infection may extend beyond the jaw to the cheeks and neck.

 - Swelling in the gum tissue (caused by an accumulation of fluid)

 Your dentist will examine your wisdom teeth to see how they are coming in, and determine if they are partially erupted.
-He or she may take an X-ray periodically to determine the alignment of the wisdom teeth.
+They may take an X-ray periodically to determine the alignment of the wisdom teeth.
 Your dentist will also take note of any symptoms such as swelling or infection, and will check for the presence of a gum flap around a wisdom tooth.

-If your tooth, jaw, and cheek are swollen and painful, see your dentist right away.
-He or she can treat the infection with antibiotics (usually penicillin, unless you are allergic).
-You can also take pain relievers such as aspirin, acetaminophen, or ibuprofen.
-The dentist may also prescribe a pain medication.
+- Antibiotics: If your tooth, jaw, and cheek are swollen and painful, see your dentist right away.
+They can treat the infection with antibiotics (usually penicillin, unless you are allergic).

 - Minor surgery to remove the operculum: If the pain and inflammation are severe, or if the pericoronitis recurs, it may be necessary to have oral surgery to remove the gum flap or wisdom tooth.
 Your dentist can make the appropriate referral to the oral and maxillofacial surgeon.
 A low-level laser can be used to reduce pain and inflammation associated with pericoronitis.